vladar21/english-teacher/README.md

 The English Teacher website will include the following key features:

 1. **Home Page:**
-   - Brief introduction to the teacher and their unique teaching approach.
+   - Brief introduction to the course's and their unique teaching approach.
    - Emphasis on the benefits of achieving English proficiency.

 2. **About Course:**